mchenetz/merakiVlanSensor/README.md

 spark-token - API token from developer.ciscospark.com

-Additionally, you must create a room in Spark and get the ID and place it in the room ID
+spark-roomid - ID of the room you want to send a messsage to.